mustafakaplan28/UART_RFID_Project/README.md

-# ESP-İDF Uart RC522_RFID Project
+# ESP-İDF UART RC522_RFID Project

-C library for interfacing ESP32 with MFRC522 RFID card reade and send card adress data with UART Protocol
+C library for interfacing ESP32 with RC522 RFID card reade and send card adress data with UART Protocol

 # How to use Project